 Instructions

-• Garnish with mint, if desired.
-Serve fresh or cover and refrigerate until ready to serve.* Best consumed within 1 day.
+• Garnish with mint, if you'd like.
+Serve fresh or cover and refrigerate until ready to serve (Note 1).
+Best consumed within 1 day.

 Notes